 USA Swimming Clinics / Workshops

 USA Swimming typically hosts Officials Clinics including an LSC Officials Chair’s Workshop and various types of general education Officials Clinics.
 Funds are typically allotted by MS for these clinics to offer financial support to the MS officials who participate.
 Attendees shall be selected by the Officials Chair with the advice and guidance of the Officials Committee.
-The selection criteria include: (a) the official’s level of certification with preference given to meet and deck referees, then starters, then stroke-and-turn judges; (b) active involvement on the MS Officials Committee; (c) active involvement in the supervision and/or training of officials; and (d) any other factor deemed relevant by the Officials Chair and committee.
+The selection criteria include: (a) the official’s level of certification with preference given to meet and deck referees, then starters, then stroke-and-turn judges; (b) active involvement in the supervision and/or training of officials; and (c) any other factor deemed relevant by the Officials Chair and committee.

 R-30 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled